-Orchid Health provides genetic testing for parents-to-be, helping them screen for health conditions that could affect their children.
-The company offers embryo DNA testing and pre-pregnancy couple carrier testing, analyzing the entire genome and screening for hundreds of common and rare health conditions and diseases.
+Orchid Health provides genetic testing for parents-to-be who want to screen for potential health conditions that could affect their children.
+The company offers both embryo DNA testing and pre-pregnancy couple carrier testing, analyzing the entire genome and screening for hundreds of common and rare health conditions and diseases.

 Orchid DNA testing: An overview